 (image via Jacquelyn Clark)

-My point is that a lot of times when we shop, we buy beautiful things that we love but that don’t fit our lifestyle.
+My point is that a lot of times when we shop, we buy beautiful things that we love but that don't fit our lifestyle.
 We collect things like this and then wonder why when we walk into our closet full of clothes to get dressed and feel like we have nothing to wear.
 The point is to have a closet full of clothes that you want to wear for what you actually do in your real life, this is key for your wardrobe overhaul!

-To begin, keep a log of what you actually wear all day, every day for one to two weeks.
+To begin your wardrobe overhaul, keep a log of what you actually wear all day, every day for one to two weeks.
 Write everything down.
 Then afterwards, sit down and evaluate what you actually wore.
 Categorize the items like so:

 Next, start paying attention to the areas of your closet that are over or under represented in your closet.
 Do you rarely dress up for work but own a closet full of pencil skirts and blazers?
 Stop buying them!
 Invest in pieces that are casual and that you'll likely wear every day.